sara-sabr/technology-budgeting/handbook.md

 #### Key questions

 - If the project "requires" \$20 million in funding, what value can be delivered to end users with \$10 million?
 Or \$2 million?
 (If the answer is "none," then this is a project doomed to fail)
-- When this spending is matched by federal dollars — especially at a highly-leveraged rate, like the 9:1 match provided by the Centers for Medicare &amp; Medicaid Services for Medicaid Management Information Systems — is anybody going to get in trouble for leaving money on the table?
-- Is there somebody whose performance is measured by how much grant funding they raise and who has an incentive to demand that \$100 million be spent, instead of \$10 million?
+- Is there somebody whose performance is measured by how much funding they raise and who has an incentive to demand that \$100 million be spent, instead of \$10 million?

 ### Limit contract sizes

 Using a single vendor over a long period of time, or for a large number of teams, may feel more comfortable, but it inevitably leads to vendor lock-in.
-Breaking up projects into several small contracts incentivizes vendors to build a sustainable software ecosystem, instead of a monolith, and makes each contract small enough that the odds of success increase markedly.<sup id="reference-11"><a href="#footnote-11">11</a></sup>
+Breaking up projects into several small contracts incentivizes vendors to build a sustainable software ecosystem, instead of a monolith, and makes each contract small enough that the odds of success increase markedly.<sup id="reference-13"><a href="#footnote-13">13</a></sup>

 Require that no more than \$2 million be spent on any single contract annually, and that no contract last for more than three years, including option periods.
 That way, you’ll get no more than two development teams from a single vendor.
 If the project needs more development teams, obtain them from another vendor and have them work separately.
 Limit the RFP, too, keeping it below 20 pages; don’t spend any longer than 60 days writing it.

 In addition to preventing lock-in, there’s another benefit to using smaller contracts: they’re less likely to be protested, because the dollar value doesn’t justify the trouble and legal costs.
-If you’re respectful and transparent with vendors, and don’t require hundreds of pages of proposals, they will likely want to do business with your agencies in the future.
+If you’re respectful and transparent with vendors, and don’t require hundreds of pages of proposals, they will likely want to do business with your organizations in the future.

 As the number of people who work on a project increases, so does the amount of time that all of those people have to spend coordinating with each other.
 The solution to this is to have them work in parallel, which is possible when building with loosely coupled parts.
 Having more than one vendor team working on your project also provides you with more competitive options if you need to change vendors.